codemagic-ci-cd/codemagic-docs/content/integrations/perfecto-integration.md

 ## Test Automation

-In order to automate tests, desired capabilities can be set inside your custom made test scripts in your project.
+The uploaded files can be directly used to start your automation testing.
+To do this, desired capabilities can be set inside your custom-made test scripts in your project.
 For example, if your application requires device sensors such as camera or fingerprint reader, then **sensorInstrument** needs to be set:

 {{< highlight dart "style=paraiso-dark">}}
   capabilities.setCapability("sensorInstrument", true);
-{{< /highlight >}}

-With Appium tests, **autoInstrument** capability automatically instrument the application and it needs to be set to true:

-{{< highlight dart "style=paraiso-dark">}}
-  capabilities.setCapability("autoInstrument", true);
 {{< /highlight >}}

 ## Flutter apps integration